Regulatory Letting Bodies and Accreditation Schemes

 Its 20,000+ member landlords range from full-time landlords with large property portfolios to those with just a single letting.

 The NRLA lobbies the government at all levels on behalf of its members and the wider landlord community.
 Based at its head office in London, the NRLA has a network of local representatives and branches throughout the whole of the UK.

-Leydon Lettings is a member of the CMP scheme and Safe Agent recognises this.
+Leydon Lettings is a member of Propertymark Client Money Protection (CMP) and Safeagent recognises this.

 The Property Ombudsmen (TPO)

 The Property Ombudsman (TPO) scheme has been providing consumers and property agents with an alternative dispute resolution service since 1990.